 Some parts of your hair might be straighter than others because of heat damage.
 Otherwise known as “training”, heat damage happens when the proteins of the hair are stretched with heat to the point when they cannot bounce back.
 A lot of tight pulling can cause the same issue.

 With age and hormonal differences, you might find parts of your hair have a different texture.
-Hormones can actually change the shape of follicles, so you might find you have a looser curl in parts of your head.
+Hormones can change the shape of follicles, so you might have a looser curl in parts of your head.

-Differing textures are usually very obvious to the touch and the hair might behave differently as well.
+Differing textures are usually very obvious to the touch and the hair might also behave differently.
 The ease of combing might differ from section to section and the curls will be visibly tighter or looser.
 This means detangling is probably a challenge.
-Here’s how to handle your hair:
+Here’s how to care for your multi-textured hair.

 You can pre-poo with oils, butters or a homemade combination of both.
 These products seep into the hair shaft over time to provide strength.
 They also fill the hair shaft so that excess water and detergents can’t enter while you’re washing.

 When shampoo enters the hair shaft, it can be corrosive.
 Excess water can cause your cuticle to lift, which can cause damage during the difficult process of detangling multi-textured hair.

 Before you wash your hair, take a minute to separate it according to texture.
 Then, wash and condition your hair.
 Detangle it with the conditioner still in.
 This will make the detangling process much more manageable.
 If you pre-shampooed, you’ll find very few shed hairs.